 Norwegian lawmaker nominates Trump for Nobel Peace Prize

-[OSLO] A Norwegian lawmaker has nominated Donald Trump for the Nobel Peace Prize for 2021 for helping broker a deal between Israel and the United Arab Emirates, the second time he has put forward the US president for the honour.
+A NORWEGIAN lawmaker has nominated Donald Trump for the Nobel Peace Prize for 2021 for helping broker a deal between Israel and the United Arab Emirates (UAE), the second time he has put forward the US president for the honour.

-The Norwegian Nobel Committee, which decides on the award, declined to comment.

 "It is for his contribution for peace between Israel and the UAE.
-It is a unique deal," Christian Tybring-Gjedde, a member of parliament for the right-wing Progress Party, told Reuters.
+It is a unique deal," Christian Tybring-Gjedde, a MP for the right-wing Progress Party, said.

 Mr Tybring-Gjedde, who nominated Mr Trump for the 2019 award for his diplomatic efforts with North Korea, said he also nominated him this year because of the US troop withdrawal from Iraq.